limodesigner/rainydays/README.md

 ## What was my experience and what to do next time?

 After looking at my prototype in Figma, I decided that I had to change a few of the container-elements, so it would work better on all the different screen sizes.
-Mostly this had to do about the order of images and text, so the site would be easier to the readers.
+Mostly this had to do with the order of images and text, so the site would be easier to the readers.
 Example: on the product-page, I took the liberty to reorder the CTA buy-button, and placed it before the illustration images of the jacket.

 My site is working great on all screen sizes from 300px up to 3000px +, and with only one media query.
 I had to alter some of the images from 390px up to 800px, to make them better looking on tablets.